mrtexaznl/mediterraneancoinj/README.md

 Build status: [![Build Status](https://travis-ci.org/mrtexaznl/mediterraneancoinj.png?branch=master)](https://travis-ci.org/mrtexaznl/mediterraneancoinj)

-### Welcome to bitcoinj
+### Welcome to mediterraneancoinj

-The bitcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
+The mediterraneancoinj library is a Java implementation of the MediterraneanCoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Mediterraneancoinj Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies